thuehn/PowQuty/README.md

  * msg_device_data
  * msg_device_offline

 These messages are explained below, yet all of them use a common setting which is a (universally) unique id for the devices that communicate with the same MQTT-Broker.
-This way the MQTT-broker can differenciate between the messages it receives.
+This way the MQTT-broker can differentiate between the messages it receives.
 This device-unique-id is set by the config option dev_uuid
 ```
 // the dev_uuid sets the device name used in the MQTT-publish messages
 // dev_uuid = "BERTUB001"